ensdomains/ens-ponder/README.md

 - Make sure it works when multiple tlds are used
 - Make sure it works when a registry is the subregistry of another registry
-- Add Support for UserRegistries
 - Add Support for different resolver record (currently only supports ETH address)
-- (Potentially) Turn it into Plugin so that it can be used in other projects
+- Add Support for UserRegistries (contract not ready yet)
+- Support for name migration from L1 to L2 (contract not ready yet)
+- Support for name bridging from L2 to L1 (contract not ready yet)